abeyyoseph/OtherProjects/BreastCancerClassificationCNN/README.md

 - Loss Function: Weighted Cross Entropy
 - Scheduler: Warmup followed by ReduceLROnPlateau

 To further address class imbalance, a **WeightedRandomSampler** was used in the training set to ensure that minority class samples were not underrepresented during training.
 Additionally, **Weighted CrossEntropy Loss** was used to provide class-specific penalties during backpropagation.
+The F1 score was used as the primary metric for classifying the performance of the model while training, due to its ability to properly assess performance with class imbalance.

 ## Training Results
 ### Metrics